EngrEeshaKhan/Automatic-Melanoma-Detection-using-Hybrid-Features-and-Machine-Learning-Models/README.md

 ### License
 This project is licensed under the MIT License

-You are free to modify and use it with attribution.
+You are free to modify and use it with attribution